thpoll83/PolyKybd/README.md

    Depending on the keyboard side (left/right), the slot for the FPC to go through is located very close to the trackpad socket or a bit further away as on the picture.
 7. Assemble all 72 keys: Put the stem on the key switch, put the flex cable through the LED slit of the key switch and and align the display.
 Finally put the clear keycap over it and make sure it sits flat on the stem.
 The display will slide into the stem when covering with the clear keycap.
 You don't need to pre-bend the flex cable.
 I rather recommend against bending it as you might damage it.
 The following images shows these 3 steps: ![Key assembly](images/key_assembly.jpg)
    Now repeat this for every key-switch.
 A fully prepared keyboard side of switches might look like this: ![Keys assembled](images/keys-assembled.jpg)
 8. Push in one assembled key switch at each corner so that everything aligns properly.
-To do that, first insert the flex cable into the PCB slot and push the key switch **straight** into the hot swap socket.
-You can check on the backside if both pins have been inserted properly:
+To do that, first insert the flex cable into the PCB slot and push the key switch **STRAIGHT** into the hot swap socket.
+**DO NOT** keep pushing if you feel resistance half way to the bottom, there is a danger that you detach the hot-swap from the PCB.
+In that case, get the switch out again, make sure the pins aren't bent and try again!
+On the backside, you can check if both pins have been inserted properly:
    ![Switch successfully inserted](images/hotswap1.jpg)
    Here, only one pin is in the hot-swap socket.
 Pull the key switch out again, straighten the bent pin and reinsert carefully:
    ![Switch with only one pin](images/hotswap2.jpg)